 About Sara and Rusty’s ministry

-Sara Armstrong and Rusty Edmondson were appointed in January 2009 to serve in Peru as delegations and partnership coordinators.
-They host PC(USA) delegations visiting Peru and work with partner churches.
-Rusty and Sara serve at the invitation of the Peruvian Protestant Church.
+Sara Armstrong and Rusty Edmondson were appointed in January 2009 to serve in Peru as delegation and partnership coordinators.
+They work with PC(USA) delegations fostering partnerships with our Peruvian covenant partners, the Peruvian Protestant Church and the Joining Hands Peru Network.

-Rusty and Sara organize, coordinate and translate for visiting delegations, helping to ensure that these visits reflect the mutual mission priorities of the partner churches.
-They set up in-country logistics, assist in planning the itinerary, and work with the trip leaders and the communities to be visited.
-They accompany and translate for the delegations.
+Rusty and Sara organize, coordinate and translate for visiting delegations, helping to ensure that these visits reflect the mutual mission priorities of the partners.
+They set up in-country logistics, assist in planning itineraries, and work with trip leaders and the communities that are visited by the delegations.
+They also accompany and translate for the delegations.

 Sara – January 12